 Food Irritant Solutions – Part 1

-When the body has recently had surgery (most likely within the first 6-8 weeks) it can be extra sensitive, which can mean some symptoms occur when consuming certain food or drink products.
+When the body has recently had stoma surgery (most likely within the first 6-8 weeks) it can be extra sensitive, which can mean symptoms of some common stoma problems occur when consuming certain food or drink products.

 A sensitive gut or bladder is more likely to be irritated and this can mean food and fluid passing through the body quicker than normal; this can cause cramping, bloating, a more liquid stool, or a higher production of urine.

 Foods to Avoid With a Stoma & Low Fibre Foods Lists

 The below table highlights some of the irritants that are known to cause problems and suggests some alternatives.

 In this part we are focusing on starchy carbohydrates, meat, dairy and fruit.